Your Best Friend is here...waiting

 Teton Valley Community Animal Shelter

 TVCAS is a local non-profit animal shelter located in Driggs, Idaho.
 We are funded through grants, private donations and through contribution from our local municipalities.
 TVCAS opened its doors in June 2011 in an already existing facility.
-We have been fortunate enough to have a successful first year of operations under our belt and look forward to many more successful years ahead.
+We have successfully operated the Shelter since that time and look forward to many more successful years ahead.

 We take in on average about 500 animals a year.
 This includes animals that are lost and get returned to their owners.
 We strive to keep our adoption rates high and our animal population at the shelter manageable for staff and comfortable for the animals.